mednche/Vehicle-Image-Recognition/README.md

 ## Training the network

-Architecture of the basic model:
+Architecture of the neural network:

 Input -> Conv -> Relu -> Pool -> Conv -> Relu -> Pool -> FullyConnected -> Regression

+This architecture is rather commonly used in deep learning.

 **Neural network terminology:**
 - *one epoch* = one forward pass and one backward pass of all the training images